 The faster the pace of technological change, the greater the role that research and development play in a country's economy.
 Switzerland is one of the world's most research-intensive countries.
-In 2015 it spent more than 3% of its GDP on research and development.
-Since 1996, the real rate of change has been 4.1% as an annual average and thereby higher than the average annual economic growth during the same period (2.9%).
-All relevant indicators put Switzerland in the top ranks in international comparisons.
+In 2019 it spent more than 3% of its GDP on research and development.

-Of the CHF 21.7 billion spent on research and development in 2015, 72% (approx. CHF 15.6 billion) was financed by the private sector.
-The pharmaceutical industry (39%) and the engineering industry (12%) have the highest expenditure.
+Of the 22.9 billion Swiss francs spent on research and development in 2019, 65% (approx. 14.8 billion Swiss francs) was financed by the private sector.

-Relative to its population, Switzerland has the world's second-highest proportion of Nobel laureates (Fig. 57).
-Switzerland even tops international rankings in terms of patent applications (see fig. 56).
+Relative to its population, Switzerland has the world's highest proportion of Nobel laureates (see fig. 47).
+In terms of patent applications Switzerland ranks first in international comparison (see fig. 46).